NationalBankBelgium/stark/CONTRIBUTING.md

 * generates releasable versions of each package
 * adds license banners to the generated code
 * generates temporary tar.gz files for local testing
+* adapts the showcase's dependencies to point to the local tar.gz files
 * adapts the starter's dependencies to point to the local tar.gz files
 * ...

+### Hacking the showcase
+If you want to modify the showcase:
+* go to the showcase's folder: `cd showcase`
+* install dependencies: `npm install`
+* run it: `npm start`
+* open up your browser at http://localhost:3000
+* make your changes

+If you make modifications, they'll be applied automatically after a Webpack rebuild.

+By default the showcase depends on published Stark packages over at npm.
+But once the main build script at Stark's root (cfr previous section) is executed (e.g., using `npm install` or `npm run build` at the root), then the showcase will depend on the contents of the dist folder.

 ### Hacking the starter
 If you want to modify the starter: